Aliases for GLDC Gene

 GeneCards Summary for GLDC Gene

 GLDC (Glycine Decarboxylase) is a Protein Coding gene.
-Diseases associated with GLDC include Glycine Encephalopathy and Neonatal Glycine Encephalopathy.
-Among its related pathways are Glycine, serine and threonine metabolism and Metabolism.
-GO annotations related to this gene include electron carrier activity and lyase activity.
+Diseases associated with GLDC include Glycine Encephalopathy and Epilepsy, Idiopathic Generalized.
+Among its related pathways are Carbon metabolism and Glycine, serine and threonine metabolism.
+Gene Ontology (GO) annotations related to this gene include electron transfer activity and lyase activity.

 UniProtKB/Swiss-Prot Summary for GLDC Gene